 What does this entail?
 First, you can’t just come up with random terms you think sound good.
 There’s no proof that these will drive more traffic to your site.
 Instead, choose keywords that have a few factors going for them:

-- Relevance – Your keywords need to be relevant for your target audience.
+- Relevance – Your keywords need to be relevant to your target audience.
 For instance, you can’t target the keyword “candy store” in your content if you’re actually a bakery.
 Think about how people will be looking for you and go from there.

 - Search Volume – Search volume is how many people are searching for a given keyword.
 How popular is it?
 If nobody is searching for your keyword, you won’t see any returns from using it in your content.